-Generally VEJA sneakers are true to size, so we would recommend going for your typical size, however each style may fit your foot differently.
-As with most leather footwear it may take a few wears to mould to the unique shape of your foot.
-If you are in between two sizes, we suggest choosing the smaller size.
+Generally, VEJA sneakers are true to size, so we would recommend going for your typical size.
+As with most leather footwear, it may take a few wears to mould to the unique shape of your foot.
+If you are in between two sizes, we suggest choosing the smaller size!

-VEJA produce both leather and non-leather sneakers, with one VEJA style out of four being 100% vegan.
+VEJA produce both leather and vegan sneakers.
 Unlike other retailers, VEJA are working on two major methods of production to improve the quality and composition of their sneakers.
 VEJA are dedicated to ensuring their leather does not come from the Amazon nor from an area that was deforested for cattle farming.

 When producing leather sneakers, animal skins are treated chemically in a process called tanning to ensure that they don’t deteriorate over time.
 Unfortunately, the process of tanning puts a huge strain on the environment, with excessive amounts of wastewater produced for every ton of tanned leather created.
 Not only is this, but through tanning, pollutants such as chromium, lead, mercury and various other pathogens are released consequently polluting the environment.

 VEJA is determined to make as little impact on the environment as possible, and this is why they use chrome ( inoffensive tanning when not oxidised) and vegetable tanning methods.
 Vegetable tanning is used on 10% of VEJA models, which uses only natural tannin and has no negative impact on the environment.